-Thomas J. (T.J.)
-Olson focuses his practice on personal injury, trucking/commercial transportation litigation, premises liability, and product liability, and he also handles contractual disputes, coverage disputes, dram shop matters and UM/UIM claims.
-He handles cases ranging from large loss property damages to personal injury claims, including wrongful death.
+Thomas J. “T.J.”
+Olson focuses his practice on personal injury, trucking/commercial transportation litigation, premises liability, and product liability, contractual disputes, coverage disputes, dram shop matters and UM/UIM claims.
+He also handles cases ranging from large loss property damages to personal injury claims, including wrongful death.

-Practicing law since 2002, T.J. has been successful in numerous jury trials throughout multiple counties and often settles cases for considerably less than his clients have set aside in reserves.
-T.J. approaches each case with an aggressive, yet professional disposition.
-He places an emphasis on providing his clients with the best and strongest defense, while also strategizing to resolve cases at the least expense.
+Practicing law since 2002, T.J. has been successful in numerous jury trials in multiple counties and often settles cases for considerably less than his clients have set aside in reserves.
+T.J. approaches each case with an aggressive, yet professional disposition and places an emphasis on providing his clients with the best and strongest defense, while strategizing to resolve cases at the least expense.

 - Chicago Bar Association